damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-custom.md

     Returns
     -------
     np.ndarray
-        The output of the Sobol-G function evaluated on the input values.
+        The output of the Branin function evaluated on the input values.
         The output is a 1-dimensional array of length N.
     """
     yy = (